spattapu1/LoL-Statistical-Analysis/README.md

+# Which side wins Red or Blue
-# By: Shriya Pattapu and Milo Palmquist
+## By: Shriya Pattapu and Milo Palmquist

 ## Introduction